Fort Sill Soldiers rally behind AER, clinching the award for best large installation

 |0

-This work, Fort Sill Soldiers rally behind AER, clinching the award for best large installation, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Sill Soldiers rally behind AER, clinching the award for best large installation, by Chris Gardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Sill Soldiers rally behind AER, clinching the award for best large installation

 LEAVE A COMMENT